iancovert/sage/README.md

   <img width="540" src="https://raw.githubusercontent.com/iancovert/sage/master/docs/bike.svg"/>
 </p>

+**Uncertainty estimation.** Confidence intervals are returned for each feature's SAGE value.

 **Convergence.** Convergence is determined automatically based on the size of each value's confidence interval, and a progress bar will display the estimated time until convergence.

-**Uncertainty estimation.** Standard deviation confidence intervals are returned for each feature's SAGE value.

-**Model conversion.** Our back-end requires that models be converted into a consistent format, and this conversion step is performed automatically for XGBoost, CatBoost, LightGBM, sklearn and PyTorch models.
+**Model conversion.** Our back-end requires that models be converted into a consistent format, and the conversion step is performed automatically for XGBoost, CatBoost, LightGBM, sklearn and PyTorch models.
 If you're using a different kind of model, you'll need to convert it to a callable function (see [here](https://github.com/iancovert/sage/blob/master/sage/utils.py#L5) for examples).

 ## Examples